akeneo/pim-community-dev/components/supplier-portal-retailer/docs/code-review-checklist.md

 ## Scaling

-- Does my code scale?
-You can check volumetry on metabase + ensure that limits are set.
+- Does the code scale?
+You can check volumetry on [Metabase](https://akeneo.metabaseapp.com/) + ensure that limits are set.

 ## Migration

 - Is there a migration?
 If yes, are they well named?
 Are they idempotent?
-Are they tested (integration)
+Are they tested in integration as expected following the PIM rule?

 ## Documentation

-- Does technical documentation updated?
+- Does the technical documentation need to be updated?
 - Does comments are clear and useful?
-Concretely, does they explains the why and not the what
+Concretely, do they explain the why and not the what?

 ## Good Things